Key Takeaways

 Quick Ratio vs. Current Ratio

-While both measure liquidity, the quick ratio is more stringent.
+While both ratios measure liquidity, the quick ratio is more stringent.
 A company with high inventory might have a good current ratio but a poor quick ratio, indicating potential cash flow issues if inventory doesn't sell quickly.
+For example:

-Ideal quick ratios vary by industry.
-Retailers typically have lower ratios due to inventory levels, while service companies may have higher ratios.
+Ideal quick ratios vary significantly by industry.
+Retailers typically have lower ratios (0.5-1.0) due to high inventory levels, while service companies often have higher ratios (1.5+).
 Always compare against industry benchmarks for meaningful analysis.